 In the 1st Show:

 - “Green” is about following and trusting your intuition to provide the answers you’re seeking even though it feels uncomfortable to do so;

 - “Breathe” is about the conflict between wanting to be in and appreciating a comforting relationship while at the same time feeling constrained because of the desire to have the freedom to explore life and be fully self-expressed as an individual;

-- “If I Could” is about how doubt in a relationship — about whether the person with whom you’re in a relationship is the one for you — prevents you from being fully committed to the relationship; and
+- “If I Could” is about how doubt in a relationship — indecisiveness about whether the person with whom you’re in a relationship is the one for you — gives rise to hesitation, reticence and a fear of commitment in the relationship; and

 - In “I Wonder” Jeri wonders whether there is a chance that some cosmic or seismic event can occur to restore harmony to the world.